Xanax Withdrawal Symptoms

 Possible Xanax withdrawal symptoms include:

 The most severe and dangerous of these symptoms tend to only happen to individuals who have been taking high doses of the drug for a very long time and/or those who quit taking the drug suddenly without tapering off.
 However, severe symptoms can appear even after a small decrease in the dose.
-There have even been cases of people dying from seizures caused by benzodiazepine withdrawal, as well as of people taking their own lives due to sudden and intense suicidal thoughts and urges.
+This is why it is highly recommended that individuals not attempt to quit “cold turkey,” or attempt to detox on their own.

 It’s much more common for individuals to experience more mild withdrawal symptoms, particularly anxiety.
 Benzodiazepine medications like Xanax are known for their tendency to cause a condition called “rebound anxiety,” which is a bout of anxiety that is more intense than what the person experienced before starting the medication.
 People can end up having intense panic attacks, which can make it very difficult to resist the temptation to take more Xanax.
-This is a serious problem considering that relapse rates for any drug addiction range from 40-60 percent.
+This is why it is important to seek the help of qualified addiction treatment specialists.